IshitaGopal/IshitaGopal.github.io/index.md

 #keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

-I am PhD candidate in Political Science & Social Data Analytics at the Pennsylvania State University.
-I apply causal inference, machine learning and network analysis methods to study digital media and political activism.
-Substantively, I focus on how different types of information shape the political choices of citizens and elites in the domain of dissent-repression, online cummunication and public policy decisions.
+I am PhD candidate in <span style="color:purple"> Political Science & Social Data Analytics </span> at the Pennsylvania State University.
+I am interested in topics around digital media and political activism.
+My work focusses on how different types of information shape the political choices of citizens and elites in the domain of dissent-repression, online cummunication and public policy decisions.
+My work employus computational social science methods and I have used causal inference, machine learning and network analysis in my work.

 Prior to starting my Ph.D., I worked as an economist in the enrgy and enviroment domain in India.
 I also have a Master's in Economics from the University of Warwick.